Disaster Preparedness Training Opportunities

 "Animal Issues in Disasters"

 This one-day class is led by BOAH staff members.
 Upon request, BOAH will instruct individual, customized classes for specific groups, industries or communities to meet the needs of a group.

 "Animal Issues in Disasters" presents an overview of topics surrounding animal-related emergencies.
 The first half of the course addresses health emergencies, such as the economic, social, emotional and logistical impacts of a large-scale animal health emergency, such as a foot-and-mouth disease break in the United States.
 Learn about other diseases of concern and their potential impact.
 Find out how BOAH and USDA veterinarians would work to control and eradicate such diseases.
 The second half of the class guides participants through the process of writing a local preparedness plan for responding to the needs of animals and their owners during natural and/or man-made disasters (such as tornadoes, floods or chemical spills).

 Upon completion of the course, participants will have the foundation of a local, grassroots animal disaster plan, as well as an understanding of how events would unfold under Indiana's state emergency response plan.
 Continuing education credit is available for some professionals, upon completion of the class.

-To register, fill out the Application for Training from the Indiana Department of Homeland Security.
+To register for a future AIiD course, fill out the Application for Training from the Indiana Department of Homeland Security.
 DO NOT follow the instructions at the top of the application and follow the new instructions listed below for this Animal Issues in Disaster Course only:

 NOTE: No lodging is provided for this course.
 Refreshments and lunch will be provided by the host.
 Continuing Education credit is available for most occupations, including Law Enforcement, EMS, Fire and veterinarians/veterinary technicians.